Helplines and services that offer support, information and help for parents, whānau and rangatahi in care.

 0800 What’s Up is run by Barnardos New Zealand.
-It’s a free, nationally available counselling helpline and webchat service for children and teenagers.
-Our counsellors are fully qualified professionals, and are trained to empower children and put them first.
+It’s a free, nationally available counselling helpline and webchat service for tamariki and rangatahi.
+Our counsellors are fully qualified professionals, and are trained to empower tamariki and put them first.

 The friendly Youthline team can also suggest how to access face-to-face support like mentoring, counselling and youth development programmes.